hipc-book/hipc-book.github.io/_lectures/1-supercomputing.md

 ## In the beginning...

 The first general-purpose computer was the **Electronic Numerical Integrator and Computer (ENIAC)**, built in 1939.
-The machine could perform between 300 and 500 floating-point operations per second (FLOP/s).
+The machine could perform between 300 and 500 floating-point operations per second (or FLOP/s).
 Due to the prevalence and importance of floating-point operations in modern day science applications, the FLOP rate is the standard way in which modern supercomputer performance is assessed.

 ![The ENIAC](../../assets/unit-1/Eniac.jpg)
 _**Figure 1:** ENIAC -- the first programmable, electronic, general-purpose digital computer_